 We will do everything possible to make a good and functional partial denture.
 It may require several adjustment visits and time for you and your partial denture to adapt to each other.
 The most crucial point to remember is that adjusting to your partial denture is a process; in some cases, it takes weeks to get used to a partial denture.

 A new partial denture can also alter your eating and speaking habits, and it may require a bit of practicing before you get comfortable.

 Different Types Of Partial Dentures

-There are newly developed techniques in making partial dentures.
+There are newly developed techniques for making partial dentures.
 One such advance is an implant-supporting partial denture that helps give additional support to the partial denture.
-While it offers additional support, it also requires the placement of implants in your mouth before making the denture.
+While it offers extra support, it also requires the placement of implants in your mouth before making the denture.

 There is also a partial denture that uses a unique material called Valplast, which is more aesthetically pleasing to the eye.
 This partial denture does not use metal as its base and has a flexible plastic material instead.